A recent origin for Saturn's rings from the collisional disruption of an icy moon: Discussion

 where $n_i$ are the satellite orbital frequencies, $T_i$ are the torques on the satellites due to tidal evolution, $E_i$ and $L_i$ are the satellite orbital binding energies and angular momenta \citep{lissauer84,meyer07}.
 The torque from tidal evolution is given by:

-where $M_m$ is the mass of the moon, $a$ is the orbital radius, $R_S$ is the radius of Saturn, A system of satellites in MMR will excite orbital eccentricities in the moons with equilibrium values that balance the heat gain from the tidal evolution of the orbits and the heat loss from internal dissipation in the moons caused by the varying tidal field on the eccentric orbit.
+where $M_m$ is the mass of the moon, $a$ is the orbital radius and $R_S$ is the radius of Saturn.
+A system of satellites in MMR will excite orbital eccentricities in the moons with equilibrium values that balance the heat gain from the tidal evolution of the orbits and the heat loss from internal dissipation in the moons caused by the varying tidal field on the eccentric orbit.
 The dissipation rate for a synchronously rotating moon is:

-where properties of the moon are denoted with the subscript $m$ and $M_S$ is the mass of Saturn, $a$ is the orbital radius of the moon and $e$ is the eccentricity \citep{peale99}.
+where properties of the moon are denoted with the subscript $m$ and $e$ is the orbital eccentricity assumed to be small \citep{peale99}.
+(For the more general formulae, see \citet{wisdom08} - for $e=0.1$ the dissipation rate is about 20\% larger than that given by Eq.~\ref{eq-peale}).
 The satellite Love number can be estimated by: